inerciapt/2020_inercia_pt/README.md

 overlay for obs shader royale with the tv idea and longer transition time to fullscreen

+test interactive html infopage on obs (to type things on)

 finish contacting all the listed people about possible seminars

 follow up on interested seminar speakers with actual dates to announce (paulo falcao, evvvvil, paralax, iq, porocyon, mmalex, p01)